ryanallen/words-of-my-perfect-teacher/README.md

 Another example is the story of the son of Surabhibhadra,[^122] an Indian king.
 One day, the prince's mother gave him a seamless silken robe.
 He did not want to wear it immediately, saying, "I shall put it on the day I inherit the kingdom."

 "You never will inherit the kingdom," said his mother.
 "That could only happen if your father, the king, died.
-But your father and the teacher [Nāgārjuna](#nāgārjuna) have the same life force,[^123]
+But your father and the teacher [Nāgārjuna](#nāgārjuna) have the same life force,[^123] so there is no chance that he will die as long as [Nāgārjuna](#nāgārjuna) is still alive.
+And since [Nāgārjuna](#nāgārjuna) has power over his own lifespan, your father will never die.
+That is why many of your elder brothers have already died without inheriting the kingdom."

+"So what can I do?" her son asked.

+"Go to see the teacher [Nāgārjuna](#nāgārjuna) and ask him to give you his head.
+He will agree, because he is a [Bodhisattva](#bodhisattva).
+I can see no other solution."

+The boy went to see [Nāgārjuna](#nāgārjuna) and asked him for his head.
+"Cut it off and take it," the Master said.
+The boy took a sword and struck at [Nāgārjuna](#nāgārjuna)'s neck.
+But nothing happened.
+It was as if the blade had cut through thin air.

+"Weapons cannot harm me," the Master explained, "because five hundred lifetimes ago I entirely purified myself of all the fully maturing effects of having used weapons.
+However, I did kill an insect one day while cutting *kusa* grass.
+The [full effect](#full-effect) of that act has not yet played itself out, so if you use a blade of *kusa* grass you will be able to cut off my head."
+Accordingly, the boy plucked a blade of *kusa* grass and severed [Nāgārjuna](#nāgārjuna)'s head, which fell to the ground.
+[Nāgārjuna](#nāgārjuna) entered [nirvāṇa](#nirvāṇa) saying,

+> Now I am leaving for the Blissful Land;
+> Later I shall return to this very body.[^124]

 <a id="black-spearman"></a>Black Spearman